mars-monkey/install-mc-server/README.md

 ```
 where [your parent directory] is the directory into which you cloned the git repository.

-If you don't want to/know how to do that, stick to running the script directly on your computer or in a completely isolated container/virtualized environment.
+If you don't want to or don't know how to do that, stick to running the script directly on your computer or in a completely isolated container/virtualized environment.

 ## Installation Instructions